DPlayer234/houston-tools/README.md

 # may specify additional keys matching module names to filter their messages.
 # log levels may be "trace", "debug", "info", "warn", or "error".
 ```

+Additionally, based on the environment variable `HOUSTON_PROFILE`, it will also load `houston_app.$(HOUSTON_PROFILE).toml`.
+Its properties will take priority over the main config file.
+If the environment variable isn't set, it is considered to be `release`.

 ## Commands